How to Choose the Right Roof for Your Home

 * A higher rating for cost indicates lower price for the consumer

 Based on our ratings, premium asphalt is a great choice given its average cost, low maintenance and aesthetics.
 There is a reason why over 80% of homeowners are choosing to install asphalt roofing.
 Of course, based on your budget and the specific look you are going for, you might want to consider another alternative.

-When it comes to installing the roof, it is important that you leave it to professionals.
+When it comes to installing the roof, it is important that you leave it to professional Roofing Contractors.
 Not only is it a dangerous project that requires experience and expertise, it is also critical for warranty purposes.
 A roof that is not installed by the manufacturer’s specifications will not be covered by a warranty and the last thing you want when you invest in your home is to be deprived of that protection in case a problem occurs.